sibylfs/sibylfs_doc/www/README.md

 ## Code

-SibylFS is hosted on Github, see <https://github.com/sibylfs/> .
-See [here](install.html) for how to install from source.
+SibylFS is hosted on GitHub, see <https://github.com/sibylfs/>.
+Read [the installation instructions](install.html) for guidance on how and when to install from source.

 ## Binaries

-Binaries can be downloaded from Github.
+Binaries can be downloaded from GitHub.
 See [installation](install.html) for further instructions.

 ## Test suite

-The test suite is available from Github.
+The test suite is available from GitHub.
 See [here](obtaining_test_scripts.html) for further instructions.